sb-ai-lab/Eco2AI/README.md

 ## Use examples :computer:<a name="3"></a>

-eco2ai's interface is quite simple.
-Here is a the most straightforward usage example:
+The eco2ai interface is quite simple.
+Here is the simplest usage example:

 ```python

 import eco2ai